 Lua and Julie mercifully chuckled.

 “Fortunately, community farmers’ markets are on the rise to meet a growing demand for local organic foods, regional food security, and for ethical business practices.
 And they are accelerating the trend toward greater food justice and democratic control.
-These family friendly, place-making ‘DIY’ markets enable residents to purchase locally grown produce directly from farmers themselves and support environmentally sustainable family farms that care for the soil and for the environment in which our food grows.
-These markets return money directly to the local economy — while a large percentage of profits from corporate ‘chain’ stores flow out of the community.
-And fresh sustainable produce means more flavor, better health, lower obesity rates, and lower healthcare expenditures.
-These markets are clear across-the-board winners!”
+These family friendly, place-making ‘DIY’ markets enable residents to purchase locally grown produce directly from farmers themselves and support environmentally sustainable family farms that care for the soil and for the environment in which our food grows.”